jagregory/abrash-zen-of-asm/src/chapter-14.md

 when `FarSubroutine`{.nasm} is in the same segment as the calling code.
 Since a direct near call is 2 bytes shorter than a direct far call and `push cs`{.nasm} is only 1 byte long, we actually come out 1 byte ahead by pushing CS and making a near call.
 According to the official cycle counts, the push/near call approach is 1 cycle slower; however, the alternative approach requires that 1 more instruction byte be fetched, so the scales could easily tip the other way.

 One more item on far calls, and then we'll get on to other topics.
 Often it's necessary to perform a far branch to an address specified by an entry in a look-up table.
-That's generally no problem — we point to the table entry, perform an indirect far branch, and away we go.
+That's generally no problem—we point to the table entry, perform an indirect far branch, and away we go.

-Sometimes, however — in certain types of reentrant interrupt handlers and dispatchers, for example — it's necessary to perform an indirect far branch without altering the registers in any way, and without modifying memory.
+Sometimes, however—in certain types of reentrant interrupt handlers and dispatchers, for example—it's necessary to perform an indirect far branch without altering the registers in any way, and without modifying memory.
 How can we perform such a branch without building a doubleword pointer in memory, to say nothing of leaving the registers unchanged?

-The answer is that we *can* build a doubleword pointer in memory — on the stack.
+The answer is that we *can* build a doubleword pointer in memory—on the stack.
 We can perform a far branch to anywhere in memory simply by putting CS and IP onto the stack (in that order, with CS at the higher address), then performing a far return.
 To wit:

 ```nasm
 ;